1960 United States presidential election in Ohio

 The 1960 United States presidential election in Ohio on November 8, was part of the 1960 United States presidential election.
 Voters chose 25 representatives, or electors to the Electoral College, who voted for President and Vice President.
 Ohio was won by Republican Party candidate, incumbent Vice President Richard Nixon of California, with a 53.28% popular vote majority, defeating Democratic Party candidate and Massachusetts Senator John F. Kennedy, who received 46.72% of the vote.

 This was the second of two elections in the 20th century in which Ohio, a historical bellwether state, voted for the losing candidate, the first being 1944 when Republican nominee Thomas E. Dewey carried the state over President Franklin D. Roosevelt.
 It would not do so again until it backed Donald Trump over Joe Biden in 2020, although it backed the loser of the popular vote in 2000 and 2016.

 This anomaly was due to strong anti-Catholic voting (amidst an overall nationwide pro-Democratic swing) in the Appalachia-influenced, heavily Baptist southern and western parts of the state.
-This was also the last time until 2020 that Ottawa County voted for the losing candidate.
+This was also the last time until 2008 when Lawrence County voted for a losing candidate.
+Ottawa County would not vote for the losing candidate again until 2020.
 Had Kennedy won the state along with Roosevelt in 1944, Ohio would have had the longest streak of any state voting for the winning candidate up until 2020.